doombubbles/bg3-mods/README.md

 **Necklace of Universal Augmentation** - Alternate version of the Necklace of Elemental Augmentation that also applies to Force, Radiant, Necrotic and Psychic damage.
 Created by combining using Enriched Infernal Iron.

+**Arcane Striker's Gloves** - When you make a melee weapon attack, gain Arcane Charge for 2 turns.
+When you make a melee spell attack, gain Arcane Synergy for 2 turns.
+Dropped from the Cloaker in the Gauntlet of Shar.

+**Gloves of the Arcane Warrior** - Most of the effects of Daredevil Gloves, Gloves of Battlemage's Power and Arcane Striker's Gloves.
+Combine using a "Practical Caster's Guide to Glove Making" found in the Sorcerous Vault.

 ### Wyrmling Staves

 A set of staves that are counterparts to the Gold Wyrmling Staff